benunah-mat/Failure-Simulation-Framework-for-Predictive-Digital-Twins/README.md

 ## Applications

-This framework can support predictive maintenance and reliability analysis in industries operating mechanical systems such as:
+This framework supports predictive maintenance and reliability analysis in industries operating mechanical systems such as:

 * Oil & Gas
 * Energy and Power Generation